Glenn Robinson III: Indiana Pacers (2015–2018)

 On July 27, 2015, Robinson signed a three-year deal with the Indiana Pacers.
 Pacer General Manager Larry Bird noted that he had been attempting to acquire Robinson for some time due to the potential that he saw.
 He hooked Robinson up with shooting guru Hal Wissel for extra attention during his first offseason.
+While with the team, he was assigned to guard Paul George during practices.
 Robinson entered the season impaired by shoulder soreness and did not dress for the October 28 season opener.
 Robinson began practicing with the team at the beginning of November as he recovered from his shoulder injury.

 On November 4, 2015, Robinson debuted with the Pacers against the Boston Celtics in their fifth game of the season.
 Robinson posted 10 points and 2 rebounds in 19 minutes of action.
 On November 13, he posted 11 points against the Minnesota Timberwolves.
 On November 21, he scored a career-high 17 points off the bench and was 4-of-4 from three-point range against the Milwaukee Bucks.
 On December 27, he was assigned to the Fort Wayne Mad Ants of the NBA Development League.
 He was recalled the next day.
 With George Hill attending to personal business and Rodney Stuckey injured, the Pacers—who only dressed 10 players—gave Robinson his first start of the season on January 17 against the Denver Nuggets.
 Hill missed three consecutive games and came off the bench for a fourth as he endured the loss of his grandmother, mourned the loss of a former IUPUI Jaguars men's basketball teammate and celebrated the birth of his first child.
 Hill replaced Robinson in the starting lineup on January 26 against the Los Angeles Clippers.